saturncloud/examples/CONTRIBUTING.md

 #### Can I include other code or add more sub-directories under and example in the `examples/` directory?

 All other directories included under the example directory will be included in the example, and an arbitrary amount of nesting is permitted.
+Non-code files such as data should be stored on S3.

 #### What do I do if my example needs a custom image?

 All images referenced in an example's `.saturn/saturn.json` should be publicly available on Docker Hub.
-This project does not handle building new images.
+This repository does not handle building new images.

 If you need a new image, you can make a pull request in https://github.com/saturncloud/images to add it.

-#### Why does this project use long-lived release branches instead of GitHub releases and tags on `main`?
+#### Why does this repository use long-lived release branches instead of GitHub releases and tags on `main`?

-Using long-lived release branches allows for the possiblility of hotfixing older versions of this project if issues arise.
+Using long-lived release branches allows for the possiblility of hotfixing older versions of this repository if issues arise.

-Releases of this project are intended to be tightly coupled to releases of Saturn's main product.
+Releases of this repository are intended to be tightly coupled to releases of Saturn's main product.
 Releasing a version of Saturn's main product with code that says "grab the latest commit from a particular branch" allows us to release hotfixes without needing to interrupt any running Saturn installations.